Writing plot twists is much harder than it looks.

 If in the first act you have hung a pistol on the wall, then in the following one it should be fired.
 Otherwise don't put it there."

-If you're struggling to add subtle and effective foreshadowing as you write, try leaving it out on your first draft.
-Then come back to weave it in when you revise your manuscript.
 This way you'll have a clearer view of the big picture, and you can ensure any hints you drop are subtle and properly fulfilled.

 4. Let your characters create the plot twists